 Goodwill.
 Goodwill represents the excess of cost over net assets of acquired businesses that are consolidated.
 Pursuant to SFAS No. 142 "Goodwill and Other Intangible Assets," goodwill is not amortized.
-In lieu of amortization, we perform an impairment review of our goodwill at least annually or when events and changes in circumstances indicate the need for such a detailed impairment loss analysis, as prescribed by SFAS 142.
-To date, no triggering event has occurred requiring us to perform an interim goodwill impairment test.
-A future impairment test could determine that goodwill is impaired, which would result in a charge to earnings.
+In lieu of amortization, we perform an impairment review of our goodwill at least annually or when events and changes in circumstances indicate the need for such a detailed impairment analysis, as prescribed by SFAS 142.
+To date, we have determined that goodwill is not impaired, but we could in the future determine that goodwill is impaired, which would result in a charge to earnings.